Tranquility2/python-design-patterns/docs/behavioral_design_patterns/iterator.md

 * **Decoupling**
   Changes in the collection's implementation don't affect the iterating client code.
 * **Composable operations**
-  Iterators can be used with other design patterns like chain of responsibility or observer for efficient processing.
+  Iterators can be used with other Design Patterns like chain of responsibility or observer for efficient processing.

+---

 ## Example